pull-vert/twenty-four-h/src/app/README.md

 # Vue.js twenty-four-h

 A small Vue.js 2.0 frontend app for Simple social media with one message a day only.
-It is built with Webpack and runs tests with Karma + Jasmine.
+It is built with Webpack.

 The app was originally built with the [Vue CLI Webpack simple template](https://github.com/vuejs-templates/webpack-simple)